Syncano/syncano-testing-examples/blog_post.md

 This is a test that is checking if a user is able to log in to the application.
 As you can see the code is simple:

 * User navigates to the log in page
-* User logs in using his credentials
+* User logs in using his credentials (I'm using node `process.env` method to get the environment variables we exported in the previous step)
 * The tests asserts that 'Your first instance.' text is visible on the page.
 * `client.end()` method ends the browser session